1st Commando Brigade (Turkey): History

 Founded as a paratrooper brigade, later it was restructured as a ground force.
 A battalion from the brigade was detached and expanded which became the 5th Hakkari Mountain and Commando Brigade.
-Although formally being a paratrooper brigade Parachuting and para-warfare training is still given in this brigade to every one of its troops, including the special forces Gendarmerie Special Operations Command team within its brigade.
+Although formally being a paratrooper brigade, parachuting and para-warfare training is still given in this brigade to every one of its troops, including the special forces Gendarmerie Special Operations Command team within its brigade.

 The Brigade was involved in the Turkish invasion of Cyprus, and fought beside airborne commandos (Bolu) and Naval Infantry Brigade (Izmir).
-It served as a fighting force against the Greek Junta and the Cyprus National Guard.
-In its efforts, the Turkish Army came out victorious in this war.
-The 1st Commando Brigade also acted as a peacekeeping force in the Bosnian War and the War in Afghanistan.
+It served as a fighting force against the Cypriot National Guard.
+Furthermore, the 1st Commando Brigade also acted as a peacekeeping force in the Bosnian War and the War in Afghanistan.
 It has engaged Kurdish separatists in platoon size forces alongside the Hakkari Mountain and Commando Brigade in operations within and across Turkey's borders into Iraq in the anti Insurgency campaign launched by the PKK from Iraq into Turkey.

 In its latest engagement, the 1st Commando Brigade along with other Brigades across Turkey deployed troops along the Syrian border.
 In which causing it to Part in the Syrian–Turkish border incidents during the Syrian Civil War.